-At the Governance Committee on 7 March 2022, we explained that there would be additional recurring fees in respect of regulatory pressures and the additional work required under the new Code from 2020/21 onwards in relation to our value for money work.
-We set value for money fees at the minimum of the range in Public Sector Audit Appointments Limited's (PSAA) consultation document.
-The additional fee for 2020/21 is still subject to consideration and approval by PSAA.
-We have included a breakdown of the additional fees in the table below for transparency.
+In our Audit Strategy Memorandum presented to the Governance Committee in May 2022 we explained that there would be additional recurring fees for 2021/22 in respect of regulatory pressures and the additional work required under the new Code from 2020/21 onwards in relation to our value for money work.
+Our work regarding the 2021/22 is still ongoing due to the national pensions issues and as such any additional non-recurring fee for 2021/22 is still to be agreed with the Authority.
+Any additional fee for 2021/22 will then need to be considered and approved by PSAA.

+The proposed fee for 2022/23 is based on the scale fee published by PSAA and combines the 21/22 scale fee along with the recurrent fee variations.
+A breakdown of the additional fees in the table below for transparency.